Travel Insurance's Frequently Asked Questions

 How do you define a UK resident?

-According to our underwriters, Travel Insurance Facilities, to meet the criteria to purchase travel insurance, you and anyone named on the policy must qualify as a resident of the United Kingdom, Channel Islands, Isle of Man or British Forces Posted Overseas and have resided there for more than 6 months out of the last 12 months.
+To meet the criteria to purchase travel insurance, you and anyone named on the policy must qualify as a resident of the United Kingdom, Channel Islands, Isle of Man, or British Forces Posted Overseas and have resided there for more than 6 months out of the last 12 months.

 I'm a British citizen living abroad — can I book travel insurance with Holiday Extras?